Azure/Azure-Sentinel/Parsers/ASimDns/ARM/vimDnszScalerZIA/README.md

 # Zscaler ZIA DNS ASIM Dns Normalization Parser

-This template deploys the ASIM Dns schema parser for Zscaler ZIA DNS.
+This template deploys the ASIM DNS schema parser for Zscaler ZIA DNS.
+The parser is a part of the Advanced Security Information Model.

 Filter and normalize Zscaler ZIA DNS logs to the ASIM DNS activity normalized schema.

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: